paustefa/paustefa.github.io/index.md

 ### Other Topics

 - [You Can't Sit with Us: How Locals and Tourists Compete for Amenities in Paris](tourism.pdf), with [Vladimir Avetian](https://vladimir-avetian.github.io/) | [[SSRN Working Paper]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4585524)\
-	_R&R at the Journal of Urban Economics_
+	_Conditionally accepted at the Journal of Urban Economics_

     <details><summary> <i>Abstract</i> </summary>